- Written by Dr.Mehmet Demircioglu

 Because PRP is easy to package, easy to market, and easy to add on top of another service.

-One of the hidden-cost tactics of lower-profile clinic, hair mills is to advertise a very attractive hair transplant package at first.
+One hidden cost tactic in lower-quality clinics and hair mills is to advertise a very attractive hair transplant package at first.

-The patient sees a price like $3,000, sometimes including hotel and transfers, and thinks the full process will stay around that number.
+The patient sees a price of $3,000, sometimes including hotel and transfers, and assumes the full process will stay around that amount.
 It looks inexpensive, simple, and manageable.

 But later, once the patient is emotionally committed, extra services begin to appear.